-- What can I do to improve my chances of finding the best life insurance policy for me?
+- How can I improve my chances of finding the best life insurance policy for me?

 What type of life insurance policies are available to 70-year-olds?

-For example, while a 70-year-old may be able to qualify for a traditional term life insurance policy, you’re not going to find insurance companies willing to offer you a 30-year term policy.
+For instance, while you may qualify for a traditional term life insurance policy, insurance companies may not offer you a 30-year term policy.
 Instead, you may only be eligible for 10, 15, or 20-year terms.

 Life Insurance Rates Ages 70-79